henryylzhang/simple-calc/README.md

 #simple-calc

-A simple calculator that supports basic arithmatic, factorial, average, and counting commands.
+A simple command line calculator that supports basic arithmatic, factorial, average, and counting commands.